-The Guardians is a public benefit entity, as its primary purpose is to manage and administer the New Zealand Superannuation Fund ("NZ Super Fund") and the Elevate NZ Venture Fund ("Elevate").
-The prospective consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP") as it applies to prospective financial statements.
-They comply with Public Benefit Entity Standards ("PBE Standards").
+The Guardians is a public benefit entity, as the primary purpose is to manage and administer the New Zealand Superannuation Fund (NZ Super Fund) and the Elevate NZ Venture Fund (Elevate).
+The prospective consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP) as it applies to prospective financial statements.
+They comply with Public Benefit Entity Standards (PBE Standards) as appropriate for Tier 1 public benefit entities.